-Grade Level: 9-12 Geometry formalizes and extends students' geometric experiences from the middle Course #: 2532 grades.
-Students explore more complex geometric situations and deepen their Length: Full year explanations of geometric relationships, moving towards formal mathematical Credit(s): Two arguments.
-Five critical areas comprise the Geometry course: Logic and Proofs; Diploma: Counts as a Points, Lines, Angles, and Planes; Triangles; Quadrilaterals and Other Polygons; Mathematics Course for all Circles; Transformations; and Three-dimensional Solids.
-The Process Standards for diplomas; General, Core 40, Mathematics apply throughout each course and, together with the content standards, Academic Honors, Technical prescribe that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.
-Honors
+Geometry formalizes and extends students' geometric experiences from the middle grades.
+Students explore more complex geometric situations and deepen their explanations of geometric relationships, moving towards formal mathematical arguments.
+Five critical areas comprise the Geometry course: Logic and Proofs; Points, Lines, Angles, and Planes; Triangles; Quadrilaterals and Other Polygons; Circles; Transformations; and Three-dimensional Solids.
+The Process Standards for Mathematics apply throughout each course and, together with the content standards, prescribe that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.

-Fulfills the Geometry / Integrated Mathematics II requirement for the Core 40, Academic Honors, and Technical Honors diplomas
+Fulfills the Geometry / Integrated Mathematics II requirement for the Core 40, Academic Honors, and Technical Honors Diplomas